CHT2531/modular-javascript/README.md

 2. Next think about how you can structure the app into three modules (as separate JavaScript files):
     * *simpleMath.js* - should contain a single function *doubleIt()*
     * *validateUserInput* - should contain a single function *isANumber()*
-    * *doubleItApp* - should contain the other functions.
+    * *doubleItApp* - should contain the remaining functions.
 It should co-ordinate activity between the other modules and run the app.
-    * Modify the HTML page to load the files in the order above.
+    * Modify the HTML page to load all the files .
+    * Test the app still works.

 3. Now think about how you can use ES2015 *import* and *export* statements to handle your module loading.
     * This will only work if the files are on a web server e.g. *http-server*. make sure you have a web server up and running.